Live! Final Attack at Budokan

 Live!
-Final Attack at Budokan is the 2nd live album by the Japanese heavy metal band The Sex Machineguns.
+Final Attack at Budokan is the second live album by the Japanese heavy metal band Sex Machineguns.
 It was released on September 26, 2003, in Japan only.
 As the title suggests, it was recorded at the world-famous Nippon Budokan arena in Tokyo, Japan.
 The album is a two disc collection of songs from their first 4 studio albums.